 - E-commerce purchases, including digital goods

-- Payroll, benefits and retirement payments, most often C2C, but this also includes B2B-type payments to contractors for digital work
+- Payroll, benefits, and retirement payments are most often C2C, but can also include B2B-type payments to contractors for IT work

-- Remittance: payments made by foreign workers to family in home countries, measured by country pairs, or "corridors".
+- Remittances: payments made by foreign workers to family in home countries, measured by country pairs, or "corridors".

 The size of global B2B payments

 Within the European Union most B2B cross border transactions are paid in Euros and handled through SEPA, which has greatly simplified payments.
-It's now as simple to make a euro payment within a country as within the EU.
+It's now as simple to make a Euro payment within the EU as within a country.

-B2B Pay provides a payment solution to global exporters to Europe that saves 80% of the fees and bureaucracy.
+B2B Pay provides a payment solution to any company outside of the Europe that saves time spent muddling through bureaucracy and 80% of the fees.
 The exporter gets their own IBAN number inside the EU, which can be used to receive payments from 34 countries.
-When the money comes in (through a simple SEPA payment) we send it to the local bank of the exporter for a fee of 1%.
+When the money comes in (through a simple SEPA payment), we send it to the local bank of the exporter for a fee of 1%.